Hacienda La Sabana

 Hacienda La Sabana near Camuy, Puerto Rico, was built in c.
 1773 for Don Gregorio Rodriguez.
 It was listed on the National Register of Historic Places in 1985.

 It is a two-story building that served both as a residence and for storage.
-It is located in the middle of a "sabana" (extended plain) between the Camuy River and the Guajataca River.
+It is located in the middle of a "sabana" between the Camuy River and the Guajataca River.
 Its north side faces the old main road, the Camino Real.

 It was in deteriorated condition in 1983.